gastonmorixe/react-native-new-architecture-research/07-Performance-Analysis.md

 ## The Official Stance vs. Real-World Results

-Interestingly, Meta's official position upon the rollout was that their internal goal was to achieve "neutral performance" across their own applications [1].
-Their focus was on building a more robust and capable foundation for the future of React Native, rather than achieving a simple "2x faster" metric.
+Interestingly, Meta's official position upon the rollout was that their internal goal was to achieve "neutral performance" across their own applications.[^1] Their focus was on building a more robust and capable foundation for the future of React Native, rather than achieving a simple "2x faster" metric.
 However, benchmarks from the wider community have consistently shown significant performance gains in the specific areas the New Architecture was designed to improve.

 ## App Startup Time

 **Conclusion:** Startup time is significantly improved.

 This is one of the clearest and most universally reported benefits.
 In the legacy architecture, all native modules had to be initialized at app launch.
-The New Architecture introduces **lazy loading** for TurboModules.
+The New Architecture introduces **lazy loading** for TurboModules.[^2]

 -   **Mechanism:** A TurboModule is not instantiated until the first time it is accessed from JavaScript.
 For an app with dozens of native modules, this avoids a large amount of upfront work, leading to a noticeably faster startup time until the first screen is interactive [2].